1.- What is Probation?

 There are several things a student must do:

-- Talk to an advisor to obtain guidence for this situation.
+- Talk to an advisor to obtain guidance for this situation.

-- Complete re–instatement form by visiting your department.
+- Complete re–instatement form by visiting your department or advisor.

 4. What happens if a student remains on Suspension?